Projeto-Pindorama/copacabana-wiki/docs/intro/intro.1.md

-Programadores' Discord server said that he was using Copacabana with the Nix package manager](https://discord.com/channels/366404358440615951/366404358952189973/899428494226903090), which is impossible since at the time I was building the "Temporary Tools" stage.
+Programadores' Discord server said that he was using Copacabana with the Nix package manager](https://discord.com/channels/366404358440615951/366404358952189973/899428494226903090), which is impossible since at the time I was building the "Temporary Tools" stage just for testing purposes.

 ## Programming
-Everything here is, for now, made with Shell script (more specifically, AT&T's ksh93).
+Everything here is, for now, made with Shell script (more specifically, AT&T's ksh93 and GNU Broken-Again Shell).
 I know there are better alternatives for it out there, but it's what I have more familiarity and experience with.
-In the future, I plan to start writing everything with Nim and maybe C.
+In the future, I plan to start writing everything with Go and C.

 ## Footnotes and references
 [^0]: